Frank Howard (baseball): Washington Senators

 On December 4, 1964, the Dodgers traded Howard, Phil Ortega, Pete Richert, and Dick Nen to the Washington Senators for Claude Osteen, John Kennedy, and cash.
-Howard went from a fourth outfielder with Los Angeles to an every day player with the Senators.
+Howard went from a fourth outfielder with Los Angeles to an every-day player with the Senators.
 In 1965, his first season in Washington, he batted .289 with 21 home runs in 143 games.
 In 1967, Howard hit 36 home runs, third in the AL behind Harmon Killebrew and Carl Yastrzemski.
 During a one-week stretch from May 12–18, 1968, Howard hit 10 home runs in 20 at bats.
-He hit 13 home runs in 16 games.
+He also hit 13 home runs in 16 games.
 Howard finished the season leading the AL (and the majors) with 44 home runs, a .552 slugging percentage and 330 total bases, and was second to Ken Harrelson with 106 RBIs; he made his first of four consecutive All-Star teams that year.
 Beginning in 1968, Howard appeared semi-regularly at first base in order to limit the wear and tear of playing the outfield daily.
 With the Senators, Howard received the nickname "the Capitol Punisher".

-Ted Williams became manager of the Senators in 1969, and he helped Howard to become a more patient hitter.
+Ted Williams became manager of the Senators in 1969 and helped Howard to become a more patient hitter.
 He encouraged Howard to lay off the first fastball he saw, and work pitchers deeper into the count, advice which resulted in Howard's walk totals nearly doubling and 45 fewer strikeouts the first year.
 A year later, Howard added 32 more walks to lead the AL with 132.